talktovik-ctpl/opengl_Project/README.md

-# opengl_Project
-A drawing app with the help of openGL with the help of cpp/c#
+This app would be drawing app for the training. using opengl with cpp/cpp